The copy pattern allows you to copy an object and then edit the newly created object.

 When the user clicks the Copy button, an action sheet appears.
 The user can choose one of three actions: Copy, Copy from Object, or Copy from Template.
 You can also choose to show only one or two of these actions to the user.

 When the user selects Copy from Object or Copy from Template, a dialog appears prompting the user to choose an object or a template.
 When the user chooses one of these and clicks the Create button, the details page appears.

 4) The copied object is located in the details view (flexible column layout)

 The user selects the item to be copied from the list view, for instance list report or worklist.
-The Copy button appears in the header toolbar of the object page within the first details view.
-Clicking the Copy button takes the user to edit mode of the new item within the second details view of the flexible column layout, also known as list-detail-detail mode.
+The Copy button appears in the header toolbar of the object page within the first detail view.
+Clicking the Copy button takes the user to edit mode of the new item within the second detail view of the flexible column layout, also known as list-detail-detail mode.

 Want to dive deeper?
 Follow the links below to find out more about related controls, the SAPUI5 implementation, and the visual design.